reh3376/plc-gbt/README.md

 | `ui/` | Planned Theia IDE workspace (not yet implemented) |
 | `docs/` | Maintained documentation for current workstreams |
 | `quarantine/`, `docs/quarantine/` | Archived reports and guides that no longer reflect the live code |

+## Requirements

+- Python 3.12 or higher
+- Node.js 20.x or higher (for frontend development)
+- Docker and Docker Compose (for services)
+- Git

 ## Getting Started
 1. Use the existing development virtual environment (or create it with uv) and ensure core dev tools are installed (uv, ruff):